-Jon Beltram, godan (5th degree black belt), past national director and newly appointed Senior Council member of Shotokan Karate of America, is Kansas City Shotokan Karate’s senior instructor.
-Mr. Beltram began serious martial arts training in 1959 and holds black belts in Judo (Wey Sing Kim, World Judo Champion in 1959), Okinawan Shorei Kempo (under Mel Wise), JKA Shotokan Karate (under Mr. S. Mikami, 3 time All Japan Champion), Goju Ryu Karate (under Shoichi Yamamoto and Gosei Yamaguchi), and Yun Moo Kwan Tae Kwon Do (under Jang Yul Park, 1958 Champion of Korea).
-Mr. Beltram was a member of the U.S. Karate Team Which competed for the 1970 World Karate Championship in Tokyo, Japan.
-Mr. Ohshima awarded him SKA’s highest rank, Godan (fifth degree Black Belt) in August, 2000.
-Mr. Beltram has presented free-fighting and self-defense seminars throughout the United States.
-You can read some great stories about Mr. Beltram in our 30th Anniversary Album.
-More than seventy of Mr. Beltram’s students (and his student’s students) have attained black belt rank.
+Now in his 80’s, Dr. Jon Beltram no longer leads practices.
+He is godan (5th degree black belt) and a Senior Council member of Shotokan Karate of America.
+Jon joined SKA in 1966 while it was still called Southern California Karate Association or SCKA and started our dojo the same year.
+Dr. Beltram began martial arts training in 1959 and holds black belts in Judo (under Wey Sing Kim, 1959 World Judo Champion), Okinawan Shorei Kempo (under Mel Wise), JKA Shotokan Karate (under Mr. S. Mikami, 3 time All-Japan Champion), Goju Ryu Karate (under Shoichi Yamamoto and Gosei Yamaguchi), and Yun Moo Kwan Tae Kwon Do (under Jang Yul Park, 1958 Champion of Korea).
+Dr. Beltram was a member of the U.S. Karate Team that competed for the 1970 World Karate Championship in Tokyo, Japan.
+Mr. Ohshima awarded him godan, SKA’s highest rank, in August, 2000.
+Dr. Beltram has presented free-fighting and self-defense seminars throughout the United States.
+You can read some great stories about him in our 30th Anniversary Album and our 50th Anniversary Album.
+More than ninety of Dr. Beltram’s students (and his student’s students) have attained black belt rank.